Alternative · AI inside Slack (native skills + Slackbot)

 Why not just use Slack AI?

-No. Fidelic agents are priced separately — $500/month Professional, $2,500/month Expert on /pricing.
+No. Fidelic agents are priced separately — a small fraction of comparable mid-market salary Professional, a small fraction of comparable senior salary Expert on /pricing.
 Slack AI is bundled with Slack Enterprise; they don't substitute for each other.

 How does Slack AI compare to Salesforce Agentforce?